slowernews/wisdom-tldr/README.md

 ===
 ###On confidence and validation

+Don’t wait for someone else to tell you that you are special.
+If the universe didn't need you, you wouldn't be here.

+> *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*

+> *'Having a low opinion of yourself is not modesty.
+It’s self-destruction.' -- Bobby Sommer*

+> *'Value yourself.
+The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

 If you say it with confidence, you are what you say you are.

 > *'You're only as good as your next speech.'*